-It’s critical to produce content with a consistent theme so that you can generate as many leads on as many platforms as possible.
+It’s critical to produce content with a consistent theme to generate as many leads on as many platforms as possible.
 In addition, consistent messaging helps establish your brand and lends credibility to your business.

 Email campaigns often require a specific content style that appeals to email subscribers.
-The best emails are short and easy to consume, unlike long-form website blog posts.
+Unlike long-form website blog posts, the best emails are short and easy to consume.

 Emails should also focus primarily on conversions as the subscriber has already demonstrated previous interest in your services.
 Offering a discount or promotion with a contact button is an excellent way to get leads.